About

 Director

-Jean is a visiting research fellow at the Defence Studies Department, King's College London.
+Jean is a lecturer in the Liberal Arts Department, King's College London.
 She has published extensively on migration within the British Empire-Commonwealth and the South African home front.
 She is currently working on a book project, Empire in Motion: Conflict and Cooperation during the Second World War, examinng the social history of wartime mobility around the British Empire-Commonwealth based on research funded by the Leverhulme Trust.

 Dr Richard Hammond